|

 Pull Back Your Butt

-Naturally, one of the first recommendations you doctor will give you to deal with back pain during pregnancy is to correct your posture.
-But, that’s easier said than done when you have about 20lbs of baby and water pulling you forward!
+But correcting your posture is easier said than done when you have about 20lbs of baby and water pulling you forward!

 Pulling your hips back allows your spine to straighten, relieving some of the pressure from your sacrum.
 Standing this way takes a lot of cognitive work, but over time it will relieve your lower back pain a ton!